drosboro/docker-weasyprint/README.md

 # docker-weasyprint

-This is a very simple Dockerfile to create a [weasyprint][weasy] service.
-It uses a gunicorn wsgi server by [aquavitae][aquavitae-repo].
+This is a very simple Dockerfile to create a [weasyprint](https://github.com/Kozea/WeasyPrint) service.
+It uses a gunicorn wsgi server by [aquavitae](https://github.com/aquavitae/docker-weasyprint).

 A sample docker-compose configuration is as follows: